topjohnwu/magisk_files/canary_builds/notes.md

-## Magisk (e8f35b02) (18112)
-- Application component granularity MagiskHide:
-Starting from this release, you can target specific components of an app as a target.
-If you want to completely hide from an app, you should select all of its components as targets.
-- Improvements to MagiskHide to hijack target processes sooner

-## Magisk Manager (e8f35b02) (193)
+## Magisk (c345633d) (18113)
+- Zygote ptrace-ing MagiskHide: APK inotify based process monitoring is shown to be sometimes too slow for hijacking apps.
+As a result, I rewritten MagiskHide 100% from scratch, again, with a new implementation.
+This new implementation will use the `ptrace` Linux API to monitor zygote, which effectively hijacks a target app **before** it is even started.
+- MagiskHide now accepts different apps with the same process as separate targets.
+This allows MicroG DroidGuard helper to be also added to the default hide list.
-- Support the new MagiskHide system
+- Support Android Q's new init setup
-- (193) Rebuild release build (build cache error...)
+- Several `magiskboot` improvements (for dev use only)

+## Magisk Manager (c345633d) (194)
+- Fix Magisk Hide fragment crashing on Android lower than Nougat